Wakafs

 All wakafs must be registered with MUIS, which is also required to maintain a register of wakafs.
 For the purposes of registration, MUIS will collect the following particulars amongst others:

-1. Full particulars, including contact information, of the trustees;
+1. Full particulars, including contact information, of the mutawalli;

 2. A list of beneficiaries (or class of beneficiaries) and objects of the wakaf;